frank-builds/frank-builds/README.md

 A set of AI-enabled workflow agents used to support content creation, automation, and repeatable business processes.

 ### PM Case Studies
-Short product case studies, decision framing, and teardown-style analyses showing how product problems are structured and solved.
+Short product case studies, operating frameworks, and teardown-style analyses showing how product problems are structured and solved.

 ## Building philosophy

-The most interesting part of this moment in tech is that building useful software is no longer reserved for large teams or heavily funded startups.
+The most important shift in technology right now is that experienced product leaders can move from directing builds to actively creating them.
 AI has dramatically lowered the cost of turning product ideas into working systems.

-That is the throughline of this GitHub: practical product management, real workflow design, and proof that execution matters more than theory.
+That makes this GitHub less about hobby coding and more about applied product execution: enterprise judgment, practical systems thinking, and real-world building.

 ## Connect